 Colorectal Cancer – Landscape & Forecast – Disease Landscape & Forecast (G7)

 Doublet or triplet chemotherapy alone or in combination with angiogenesis inhibitors remains the cornerstone of treatment for metastatic colorectal cancer.
 Patients without RAS mutations also benefit from EGFR inhibitors (Merck & Co. / Eli Lilly’s Erbitux and Amgen’s Vectibix), which are recommended for first-line treatment of patients with left-sided tumors.
-Notably, additional targeted therapies for specific molecular subtypes have been developed: immune checkpoint inhibitors (Merck & Co.’s Keytruda and Bristol Myers Squibb’s Opdivo and Yervoy) for MSI-high and/or MMR-deficient tumors; BRAF inhibitors (Array BioPharma / Pfizer’s Braftovi) for metastatic colorectal cancer with a BRAF V600E mutation; and HER2-targeted agents in some markets (Chugai’s Perjeta and trastuzumab and Seagen’s Tukysa) for HER2-positive metastatic disease.
-Most therapies in late-phase development are intended to treat other genomic alterations (i.e., KRAS G12C mutation) or expand the immunotherapy-based approaches for treating MSS and/or pMMR tumors.
+Additional targeted therapies for specific molecular subtypes have been developed: immune checkpoint inhibitors (Merck & Co.’s Keytruda and Bristol Myers Squibb’s Opdivo and Yervoy) for MSI-high and/or MMR-deficient tumors, BRAF inhibitors (Array BioPharma / Pfizer’s Braftovi) for BRAF V600E-mutated tumors, KRAS inhibitors (Bristol Myers Squibb’s Krazati and Amgen´s Lumakras) for KRAS G12C-mutated tumors and HER2-targeted agents, (Chugai’s Perjeta and trastuzumab and Seagen’s Tukysa) available in some markets for HER2-positive metastatic disease.
+Therapies in late-phase development aim to address additional genomic alterations, such as c-MET overexpression, expand the pool of anti-EGFR-targeted therapies for left- and right-sided RAS/BRAF wild-type tumors, and evaluate novel immunotherapy-based approaches for treating MSS and/or pMMR tumors.

 Questions answered

-- What are interviewed experts’ views on current and emerging late-phase therapies, and what strategies are companies pursuing to secure uptake and share in the colorectal cancer market?
+- What are interviewed experts’ views on current and emerging late-phase therapies?

-Primary research: 19 country-specific interviews with thought-leading medical oncologists / urologists.
-Supported by survey data collected for this and other Clarivate research.
+Primary research: Country-specific interviews with thought-leading medical oncologists; survey data collected for this and other Clarivate research

-Forecast: 10-year, annualized, drug-level sales and patient share of key colorectal cancer therapies through 2033, segmented by brands / generics and epidemiological subpopulations
+Forecast: 10-year, annualized, drug-level sales and patient share of key colorectal cancer therapies through 2034, segmented by brands / generics and epidemiological subpopulations.

 Product description

-Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current and emerging therapies, and drug forecasts supported by detailed primary and secondary research.
+Disease Landscape & Forecast offers comprehensive market intelligence with world-class epidemiology, keen insight into current and emerging therapies, and drug forecasts supported by detailed primary and secondary research, enabling you to:

 Table of contents